gruppe-adler/squad.gruppe-adler.de/README.md

  - `web/`-directory: Contains next to the `squad.xsl` ([see here](https://community.bistudio.com/wiki/squad.xml#How_to_publish_it)) everything that is needed for the web representation of the Squad-XML

 ## Development
-To setup a development enviornment jsut clone this repository, install all dependencies with `npm install` and then start the development server with `npm run serve`.
+To setup a development enviornment just clone this repository, install all dependencies with `npm install` and then start the development server with `npm run serve`.